 A PC produces a lot of heat so it’s important to consider the ventilation and air flow of the room you’re going to be spending a lot of time gaming in.
 Keep your equipment from being damaged by reducing heat build-up.

 Ideally your gaming room should be air-conditioned, with enough space around your PC so the air can circulate.
 Minimise any clutter or obstructions around your PC, especially near its fans.

 Every now and then it’s also a good idea to clear any dust, pet hair or debris around your PC’s vents that may be obstructing its flow of air.
 A sexy gaming room is also a clean gaming room.

-The heart of your machine
+The heart of your machine for your Gaming Setup